Koran by Heart

 Is it any good?

-The easiest allegory when discussing Koran By Heart is Spellbound, the 2002 documentary chronicling children as they prepare for and compete in the National Spelling Bee in Washington, D.C.
+The easiest allegory when discussing Koran by Heart is Spellbound; Koran by Heart tugs at the heartstrings in the same way that film does.
+Spellbound is the 2002 documentary chronicling children as they prepare for and compete in the National Spelling Bee in Washington, D.C.
 Here we have three similarly precocious kids demonstrating exceptional skills and also preparing to compete -- this time in the Holy Koran Competition in Cairo.
 They will go up against folks much older than they are and perform excerpts from the 600-page sacred text, written in a language they may not understand.

 Families can talk about...